Anynomouss/grin-for-muggles/grin_for_muggles_and_aspiring_wizards.md

 > **SUMMARY:**
 Your Grin wallet is a normal BIP32 HD wallet.
 Your wallet seed is stored in a file called ***"wallet.seed"***.
 When you restore your wallet from the seed phrase, all funds will be recovered.
 However, you will not be able to: 1) see who send you a transactions, 2) see spend transaction outputs 3) restore payment proofs since this information is not stored on the blockchain.

-***

-# What is all this Elliptic Curve stuff?
-Grin, like Bitcoin, uses Elliptic Curve cryptography.
-Elliptic Curve (EC) I will try to explain Elliptic Curve cryptography conceptually and not from a mathematical point of view.
-Elliptic Curve cryptograph uses `privatekeys` which are normal but very large numbers.
-For example a privatekey might look like this when encoded in hexadecimal format: `"0123456789abcdefg00000000000000000000000000000000000000000000000"`. <br>Normal numbers like a `Private Key` are called `scalers` by mathematicians and are by convention written in `lower-case`.
-Since a Private Key is normal number, computers can do all normal calculationss with them such as **[addition, multiplication, substraction, devision]**.
-As you might know, privatekeys also have a matching `Public Key`.
-Public Keys are not a normal number, they exist in the "Elliptic Curve realm".
-Public Key's are a point on the Elliptic Curve which is an exponential function.
-Public Keys are derived by multiplying a normal number such as a privatkey with a known point (generator point) on the curve.
-While it is called multiplication, a "procedure" might be a better fitting description.
-The multiplication is process of "hopping around the curve", each time a unique and seemingly random number is found using this procedure.
-After many hopping around, the Public Key is derived.
-Although deriving the Public Key from a privatkey is feasible, finding the Public Key from a PrivateKey is not possile.
-In the "Elliptic Curve realm", there are different rules, only **[addition, multiplication]** are possible.
-What this means in practice is that deriving the Public Key is a one way process.
-`Private Key => Public Key`
-`Private Key <≠ Public Key`

 # How are transactions in Grin different from Bitcoin?
 **Bitcoin transactions:**